Assessment, Planning & Intervention for children with reading difficulties.

 Lee joined The Children’s Doctor in September 2014 and established Hills Literacy & Learning in early 2016, due to her strong desire to assist those who really need it!
 Lee has 17 years teaching experience in local primary schools in different roles such as classroom teacher, librarian and learning support.

-She has a strong understanding of Dyslexia and Significant Difficulties in Reading, and has completed online Training for Special Education Needs.
-Lee has completed her training with IMSLE qualifying her as an MSL educator.
-She is also an AMADA candidate (Associate member of the Australian Dyslexia Association) and is a recommended SPELD tutor.
+She specialises in supporting students with dyslexia, dysgraphia, dyscalculia, ADHD and other related learning differences.
+Lee has completed her training with IMSLE, qualifying her as an MSL educator.
+She is also an AMADA (Associate member of the Australian Dyslexia Association) and is a recommended SPELD NSW tutor.

-Lee has developed a multisensory toolkit to use in conjunction with Rip it Up Reading to enhance comprehension.
-She is a firm believer in individualised, targeted programming and only uses evidence based interventions such as MSL, Alpha to Omega, Rip it Up.
+Lee has developed a multisensory Structured start toolkit to use in conjunction with MSL/OG instruction.
+She is a firm believer in individualised, targeted programming and only uses evidence based practices.

 Karen has 25 years teaching experience in local primary schools and currently teaches 2 days per week.
 She is highly experienced in working with children with special needs and in developing individualised learning programs.